Skip to main content

 #

-Business Process Model and Notation (BPMN) 2.0 is an industry standard for business process modeling that provides a graphical notation for specifying business processes in a Business Process Diagram based on a flowcharting technique.
+Business Process Model and Notation (BPMN) 2.0 is an industry standard for business process modelling that provides a graphical notation for specifying business processes in a Business Process Diagram based on a flowcharting technique.

-The primary goal of BPMN is to provide a notation that is readily understandable by all business users, from the business analysts that create the initial drafts of the processes, to the technical developers responsible for implementing the technology that will perform those processes, and finally, to the business people who will manage and monitor those processes.
+The primary goal of BPMN is to provide a notation that is readily understandable by all business users, from the business analysts who create the initial drafts of the processes, to the technical developers responsible for implementing the technology that will perform those processes, and finally, to the business people who will manage and monitor those processes.
 Thus, BPMN creates a standardized bridge for the gap between the business process design and process implementation.
 (Courtesy: OMG)

 Scope and Usage of BPMN 2.0